medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 is enough to extract the ISO contents onto a FAT-formatted USB flash drive. [^3]

-So, execute the following steps to write the ISO in the USB flash drive: [^3]:
+So, execute the following steps in order to write the ISO in the USB flash
+drive: [^3]:

 - Partition the USB flash drive and format it to FAT32.
 - Right click on archlinux-version-x86_64.iso and select Mount.